Microeconomic Origins of Macroeconomic Tail Risks

 Adobe Acrobat PDF

 Acemoglu, Daron, Asuman Ozdaglar, and Alireza Tahbaz-Salehi.
-"The Network Origins of Large Economic Downturns."
-Columbia Business School, June 2013.
+"Microeconomic Origins of Macroeconomic Tail Risks."
+Columbia Business School, December 2014.